 Beginning in Spring of 2020 CBTS will require all students to purchase Logos Bible Software.
-The minimum package needed will be determined soon and a student discount will be available.
+The package must be at least Bronze-level and the Reformed package is recommended.

 VARIOUS RESOURCES

 The Student Resource Page of cbtseminary.org provides a number of forms, guides, templates and other aids.